 Students learn visual ethnography and documentary film methods and techniques, and produce an 8-minute video documentary project.
 The course teaches students the skills and tools of digital video media-making, including: operating a video camera, using video and sound equipment, video editing, and sound design.
 It introduces students to cinematography, visual storytelling, and narrative structure.

-Through lectures, screenings, readings, hands-on digital media workshops and visual media production, students develop advanced and refined critical and creative expertise about social justice media-making and visual ethnography as they investigate and interrogate the intersectionality of race, class, ethnicities, and identities in Asian Americans and Asian American communities.
+Through lectures, screenings, readings, hands-on digital media workshops and visual media production, students develop advanced and refined critical and creative expertise about social justice media-making and visual ethnography as they investigate and interrogate the intersectionality of race, class, ethnicities, and identities in Asian American communities.

-Through lectures, screenings, readings, hands-on digital media workshops and visual media production, students develop advanced and refined critical and creative expertise about social justice media-making and visual ethnography as they investigate and interrogate the intersectionality of race, class, ethnicities, and identities in Asian Americans and Asian American communities.
+Through lectures, screenings, readings, hands-on digital media workshops and visual media production, students develop advanced and refined critical and creative expertise about social justice media-making and visual ethnography as they investigate and interrogate the intersectionality of race, class, ethnicities, and identities in Asian American communities.